Supporting the People We Serve During Collective Bargaining

 Have some questions about our programs, services or locations?
 Contact us to find out more

-At Aptus Treatment Centre, our priority remains the wellbeing, dignity, and safety of the people we support.
+At Aptus Treatment Centre, our priority remains the wellbeing, dignity, safety, and quality of life of the people we support.

-To help ensure continuity of critical supports during a potential labour disruption, Aptus is prioritizing staffing resources for essential services
+To help ensure continuity of essential supports during the current labour disruption, Aptus has prioritized staffing resources for critical services.

 The people we support remain at the centre of every decision we make.

-Our goal is to minimize disruption wherever possible while continuing to provide safe, compassionate, and person-centred support.
+Many individuals supported by Aptus rely on familiar routines, trusted relationships, consistency, and stable living environments.
+Our goal is to minimize disruption wherever possible while continuing to provide safe, compassionate, and high-quality supports.

-Many of the people supported by Aptus live in homes within neighbourhood communities.
-These are not service locations — they are people’s homes.
+Many of the people supported by Aptus live in homes located within residential neighbourhoods.
+These are not simply service locations.
+They are people's homes.

-We recognize and respect the rights of workers to participate in lawful labour action, including peaceful picketing.
-At the same time, Aptus has a responsibility to safeguard the dignity, privacy, safety, and wellbeing of the people we support.
+Aptus respects the right of employees to participate in lawful labour action, including peaceful picketing.
+At the same time, we have a responsibility to protect the dignity, privacy, safety, and wellbeing of the people we support.

 We understand that community members may have questions about the labour situation at Aptus Treatment Centre and what this could mean for neighbourhoods where the people we support live.
 Below are responses to some of the questions we have received.